-A ride down the Venice Grand Canal must be one of the things you’re looking forward to the most when it comes to planning your Venice Italy cruise.
+A ride down the Venice Grand Canal must be one of the things you’re looking forward to most when it comes to planning your Venice Italy cruise.

-It’s really hard to think of any other streets, avenues or boulevards in the world that in a stretch of only 3 kilometers house 170 magnificent palaces and churches.
+It’s really hard to think of any other streets, avenues, or boulevards in the world that in a stretch of only 3 kilometers house 170 magnificent palaces and churches.

 And in those palaces, right there on the Grand Canal, Popes and Doges were born, Emperors stayed or were entertained, some of the most famous painters in the world decorated walls with frescoes, superstar composers of the past created musical master pieces, poets and writers found their inspiration, and where art collectors stashed their invaluable collections!